Following a real food lifestyle doesn’t mean you cannot enjoy an occasional sweet treat. The key is healthier ingredients and moderation.

 As Americans, we have been reared in a culture geared toward sugar (and salt) addiction.
 Because most of our food supply is nothing more than nutrient-stripped, processed junk, sugar (and salt) has to be inserted at high levels into these “foods” in order to give them some level of flavor.
 So it’s no wonder that our palates have become accustomed to high levels of sweetness (as well as saltiness).

-The good news is, by adopting a real food lifestyle and gradually backing off the sweet in our foods, we can retrain our palates to enjoy the delicious variety of flavors of real food rather than masking them with an overdose of sweetness.
+The good news is, by adopting a real food lifestyle and weeding out refined sugars, we can retrain our palates to enjoy the delicious variety of flavors of real food rather than masking them with an overdose of sweetness.
 Unlike processed food, real food is bursting with a wealth of amazing flavors that God has infused within them for our enjoyment.

 So the ideal is not to use natural sweeteners in excess either.
 Moderation is key with any of these healthier natural sweeteners.
 As we back off our addiction to sweet (and salt), we will come to enjoy the full flavors and health benefits of real food.